 Daughter Bonnie Pfeifer married John Morell and had a son, Patrick Morell.
 Bonnie also was a teacher, and retired in 1997 after 35 years at these schools in Beaver County: South Side Elementary in the South Side Beaver District; South Beaver Elementary in the Northwestern District; 4th Ward and 5th Ward Schools in the Monaca District; and Big Knob Elementary in the Freedom Area District.

 Son Ralph S. Hart (1895-1946) was born on May 10, 1895 in Somerset County, PA.
 He moved as a boy with his parents and siblings to Normalville, Fayette County.

-They lived in Normalville and later in South Connellsville with their family of six children -- Frank Hart, Rutheline Hart, Harry Hart, Ralph Hart Jr., Clyde E. Hart and Ella Mae Hart.
+They were farmers and lived in Normalville early in the marriage and produced a family of six children -- Ella Mae Rhodes, Harry Hart, Frank Hart, Rutheline Hart, J. Ralph "J.R."
+Hart and Clyde E. Hart.